-All general contractors in Chicago have to have a strong network of suppliers, subcontractors, and resources, which allow them to handle a variety of jobs.
+All general contractors in Chicago have to have a strong network of suppliers, subcontractors, and resources, which allows them to handle a variety of jobs.
 This includes those who can handle electrical work, install plumbing, paint and wallpaper walls, set tiles, take care of carpentry, etc.

-Before hiring a general contractor, find out if the they can afford these professionals, manage their costs and ensure the job is completed on time.
+Before hiring a general contractor, find out if they can afford these professionals, manage their costs, and ensure the job is completed on time.
 Always be wary of a contractor who does not detail their payment plan in a contract and instead calls at random times to ask for money to fund the project.
 If the contractor has adequate resources and connections with subcontractors who they have worked with for years without issue – they should be considered.

-Honest, professional and reliable contractors are forthcoming with contact information of their past clients.
+Honest, professional, and reliable contractors are forthcoming with contact information of their past clients.
 Once you view that list, get in touch with them and inquire about their experience – including the budget they had and how they managed the project from beginning to end.
 A service that willingly collects referrals will not disappoint.

 Every contractor you investigate will provide an estimate of your project.
 However, a professional will break it down for you.
 This list will break down each part of the project and their cost analysis, according to resource and personnel requirements.

 An itemized estimate will help you finalize a budget and keep the contractor accountable for results at the same time.
-You will know exactly how your money is being spent, while making sure the job remains on track.
+You will know exactly how your money is being spent while making sure the job remains on track.